-The QDA-XML Exchange Standard enables interoperability between Qualitative Data Analysis Software (CAQDAS or QDAS) programs.
+The REFI-QDA Standard enables interoperability between Qualitative Data Analysis Software (QDAS or CAQDAS) programs.
 Its purpose is to enable users to exchange processed data between programs.
 It is an open standard and any program can implement it, thus increasing the number of software programs that can ‘talk’ to one another.

 An exchange format allows data to be exported from one software program and then imported into another.
 This will be useful to users and teachers of QDA software programs for several reasons, including:

 - researchers may need analytic tools not provided by the software they are familiar with, and therefore need to transfer data to another program in order to accomplish those tasks

 - researchers working on collaborative research projects may be in teams where different members use different software programs

 - researchers working at an institution with a site license for one program may move to an institution with a different site license and need to continue working with their data

 - a common standard maximizes the possibility of using project data in the future and for archiving purposes

 - teachers illustrating differences between programs and ways of analysing qualitative data in different methodological contexts need to be able to show the same research project in different programs

 More information and additional examples of the utility of the standard in the form of ‘user-stories’ can be found in Evers (2018).

 Goals in creating the REFI-QDA Standard